aleksei-berezkin/typique/docs/ComposingClassNames.md

 ## varNameRegex

-Defines the var names which store classnames.
+Non-mandatory pattern of the variable name which store classnames.
 If name matches, Typique will suggest completion items in the constant initializer.
+The only effect of not matching the pattern is not having completion items; all the rest (generating CSS, validating classnames and providing fixes) will work.

-Default value: `Class(es)?([Nn]ames?)?$`.
+Default value: `Class(es)?([Nn]ames?)?$`, which matches, for example, the following:

+- `abcClass`
+- `abcClasses`
+- `abcClassname`
+- `abcClassNames`
+- `abcClassesNames`

 ### Example

-The following will match:

-- `cn` prefix followed by a capital letter
+The following pattern matches the names starting with `cn` followed by uppercase:
-- or the default suffix

 ```json
 {